Thalia Medical Center offers one of the only personalized and private outpatient detoxification programs in the Philadelphia area.

 Who is Eligible for Outpatient and In-Home Detox?

-Your medical eligibility for our outpatient and in-home detox services will be evaluated by Dr. Fohrer.
+We will evaluate your medical eligibility for our outpatient and in-home detox services.
 You will be given an extensive medical and psychiatric evaluation as well as laboratory tests, EKG, and any other diagnostic procedures deemed medically necessary to assess your eligibility.
 With your permission, we will encourage available family members and/or significant others to assist you through the detox procedure, as this often enhances the safety and success of the procedure.

 What are the Advantages of Outpatient and In-Home Detox?